 Different medical centers recommend different ways to prepare the bowel for a colonoscopy.
 There are two parts: diet and drinking bowel-cleaning liquids.
 Here are some of the main strategies.

-A few days before the colonoscopy — Start a eating a low-fiber: no whole grains, nuts, seeds, dried fruit, or raw fruits or vegetables.
+A few days before the colonoscopy procedure — Start eating a low-fiber diet: no whole grains, nuts, seeds, dried fruit, or raw fruits or vegetables.

 You can read about some common bowel preparations approved by the American Gastroenterological Association, American College of Gastroenterology, and American Society for Gastrointestinal Endoscopy.
 Contact your clinician to discuss the one that is best for you.

 Preparing for a colonoscopy may be uncomfortable and time-consuming, but it needn't be an ordeal.
 Here are some things you can do to help it go as smoothly and comfortably as possible: